 Deborah: The only thing that I want to convey is how important what we’re doing is, and how we need to make this paradigm shift.
 I just see so many families – emotionally and financially broken as a result of litigation and the court system.
 And this is real; I’m passionate about seeing this change, because when I see those children that come through a process that has been more respectful, and has dealt with the mental health pieces, and when it has been done in a way that is managed well, those kids thrive better, and they’re happier and… the difference is just amazing.
 I can’t believe the difference.

-For more information on the collaborative divorce process and how it can benefit you, please book a consultation with Livia.
-Livia will passionately represent you in your case while helping you develop effective strategies to overcome your divorce or separation.
+For more information on the collaborative divorce process and how it can benefit you, please book a consultation with our firm.
+Galbraith Family Law will passionately represent you in your case while helping you develop effective strategies to overcome your divorce or separation.